 The taxi service was founded in San Francisco in 2009.
-It has an online application for easy ordering.
-The brand introduces a modern and concise Uber logo, demonstrating its friendliness and ease of use, reflecting the direction of the business.
+It features an online application for convenient ordering.
+The brand presents a modern, succinct Uber logo that demonstrates friendliness and ease of use, reflecting the business’s direction.

 Uber: Brand overview